 If you own a business, consider setting up a booth as a fair vendor.
 Not only is this a great way to get your business out in the community, this could be a fun way for your family to work together to support your venture.

-Set up a food vendor booth at the fair
+Set up a food vendor booth at the Western Idaho Fair

 Similar to a merchandise booth, food vendor booths are quite often run by families.
 It’s a ton of work, but if you have a food specialty item and acquire the proper permits and licensing, then a food booth at the fair might be a fun way to make money and spend time together as a family.
 I personally prefer spending my time supporting all of those family businesses who sell food at our fair.
 How about you?